 Exceeding previous ratings, 100% of our paediatric patients felt like they were well looked after whilst in hospital and the hospital scored above average in a number of areas including: pain management; experience on the hospital ward such as privacy when receiving care and treatment; and communication with hospital staff.
 As the Centre is based at The Royal Marsden, a world leader in cancer diagnosis, treatment, research and education, patients benefit from receiving their treatment in a comprehensive cancer centre.

 Cancer in childhood or adolescence is extremely rare and therefore it is vital that these patients are treated in specialist centres.
 As a Principal Treatment Centre, we provide care for all children with cancer in the South Thames area, which includes Kent, Surrey and Sussex.

 The clinical service is provided by a team of paediatric oncologists with on-site access to radiotherapy, diagnostic imaging and pathology, specialist cancer nursing, symptom care and pharmacy expertise.

 Comprehensive and leading-edge treatment

 The Royal Marsden is a leader in clinical oncology techniques and advances in diagnosis, treatment and care.
 Patients have rapid access to high-quality cancer imaging such as CT, MRI and PET scans and the hospital’s on-site cyclotron facility.

 Recent advances in technology and drug development mean that many more of our patients can now be treated as day patients rather than inpatients.

-Our new purpose-built facility supports this with an increased our daycare capacity.
-This allows us to offer more treatments in a daycare setting and to develop innovative approaches in nursing practice.
+The Oak Centre for Children and Young People allows us to offer more treatments in a daycare setting and to develop innovative approaches in nursing practice.
 The increased capacity is also helping us to meet growing demand, avoid delays in treatments and provide an environment for young patients which meets all their health, educational and social needs.

 Research and drug development